 If you have a sensitive foot, you can probably find neutral before coming to a complete stop.
 If not, get set for a jerky halt.

-GROUP RIDING & PASSENGERS s we said earlier, motorcycling is a RIDING IN A GROUP s we said earlier, motorcycling is a sociable sport, so chances are very good you'll soon be riding with friends on their motorcycles, and have others who want to be passengers.
+GROUP RIDING & PASSENGERS

+s we said earlier, motorcycling is a sociable sport, so chances are very good you'll soon be riding with friends on their motorcycles, and have others who want to be passengers.